leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 ## The Golden Hammer

-The struggle for resolution in my practice quite often begins with search for mystic _Golden Hammer_ - some particular practice, tool set of tools  which would do all the hard work instead of us and would make all hard problems to vanish away.
+The struggle for resolution in my practice quite often begins with search for mystic _Golden Hammer_ - some particular practice, tool or set of tools which would do all the hard work instead of us and would make all hard problems to vanish away.